globaltravelreport/global-travel-report/content/articles/explore-heraklion-your-next-cruise-destination-from-australi.md

 ---
 title: 'Explore Heraklion: Your Next Cruise Destination from Australia'
-summary: >-
-  Heraklion, the bustling port city on Crete, Greece, is setting its sights on becoming a top cruise destination for Australian travelers.
-With its rich...
+summary: "  Heraklion, the bustling port city on Crete, Greece, is setting its sights on becoming a top cruise destination for Australian travelers.
+With its rich..."
 date: '2025-04-07T14:21:45.905Z'
 country: Greece
 type: '''Culture, Food & Wine'''